GearsN-Beans/faunadb-utils/README.md

 - `faunaClientV10` - The FaunaDB client.
 - `setFaunaSecretV10` - Sets the FaunaDB secret for the client connection.
 - `getRawCollectionData` - Gets all or a set of Documents in a Collection in FaunaDB response format.
+- `getRawDocDataById` - Gets a single document by its ID in FaunaDB response format.

 ## Functions & Exports in Detail (FQL v4)